adnammit/notes/shell.md

 	-rf                         use with discretion! forcefully (without prompting) recursively remove all

 cp -r foo/. bar/                copy the contents of foo (including directories and hidden files) to bar

+rsync -a foo dir1/dir2/dir3/    copy file foo into the path, creating folders as needed. (don't forget closing /)

 mkdir -p                        make a directory. -p: no error if existing